 - Providing EAP (employee assistance programme) services through Westfield Health

 - Continuing to offer staff access to support from our in-house wellbeing ambassadors which are MHFA (mental health first aid) trained supporting each site and department.
 We run awareness campaigns and activities regularly throughout the year and we also have details of these for colleagues on wellbeing notice boards, on posters at site and on our systems.
 We also run engagement surveys throughout the year to understand where, as a business we can improve.

 Training and awareness

-A number of training and awareness initiatives have been completed over the last 12 months including:
+A number of training and awareness initiatives have been completed and will continue to be reinforced including:

 - Mental Health Awareness training for all managers

 - A number of communications issued through CTS News directly to staff to help support their mental health during lockdown.
 The company also used a combination of pigeonhole drops, posters and letters sent to homes and introduced all hands calls for monthly company updates from the CEO.
 Our wellbeing ambassadors are also available to create awareness and to check in on colleagues